45 years of antiviolence work

-In the late 1970’s, the domestic violence awareness movement was just beginning to take hold throughout the state and country, with the establishment of grass roots organizations to help victims.
+In the late 1970’s, the national movement to end domestic violence was just beginning to take hold.

-We began in 1978 known as The Battered Women’s Alliance.
+Our work here in Grass Valley began in 1978. known as The Battered Women’s Alliance.
 We were a small, grassroots effort run by volunteers committed to the full range of family violence problems.

 In 1981, we received non-profit status and services for rape intervention were added.
 We went through a few names changes, landing upon the Domestic Violence & Sexual Assault Coalition (DVSAC) in the early 1990’s.